anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 ## GNSS Is Fragile by Design

-GNSS signals are:

-- Extremely weak at the Earth's surface

-- Easily blocked, reflected, or interfered with

-- Vulnerable to jamming and spoofing ^3^

-This fragility is not accidental.
-GNSS prioritizes:
+GNSS signals arrive at the Earth's surface with extremely low power.
+This makes them inherently vulnerable to blockage, reflections, interference, jamming and spoofing.
+This fragility is not a design flaw.
+It is a consequence of the system's design goals.
+GNSS was designed to provide:

 - Global coverage

-- Passive reception
+- Passive reception (receivers only listen; they do not transmit)

-- Low satellite transmit power
+- Long satellite lifetime through efficient use of power

+These choices enable worldwide navigation using inexpensive receivers, but they also leave GNSS vulnerable to local disturbances.
 The result is a system that is:

 - Brilliant in open environments

-- Brittle in constrained or adversarial ones
+- Brittle in dense urban, indoor or adversarial environments

 Understanding this fragility is essential for engineers working on: